mauriciotasca/react-components/src/TabSelector/TabSelector.md

 <ExampleTabSelector />;
 ```

-**Example:** Using HTML `hyperlinks`: Tabs are created using `hyperlinks`.
+**Example:** Using HTML `button`: Tabs are created using `button`.
 In addition is used a `currentTab` state which is changed on tab click, giving the possibility to manipulate the page content using its value.

 ```jsx
 import React, { useState, Fragment } from 'react';